 1. Tattoos can act as an icebreaker.

 Tattoos can serve as an awesome conversation starter with patients.
-If a patient sees a tattoo on their nurse’s arm and asks about it, it could very well make them feel more at ease and comfortable, especially during a difficult visit or a procedure.
-Essentially, tattoos can help the patient get their mind off of what is causing them anxiety or stress.
+If a patient sees a tattoo on their nurse’s arm and asks about it, it could very well make them feel more at ease and comfortable.
+Especially during a difficult visit or a procedure.
+Tattoos can be a great tool to distract patients from what is causing them anxiety or stress.

 2. Tattoos build connections.